-The court has reviewed plaintiff's complaint pursuant to 28 U.S.C. § 1915A.
-Because plaintiff did not exhaust his administrative remedies prior to commencing this action, the court determines this action must be dismissed.
+The court has reviewed plaintiff's complaint pursuant to § 1915A.
+Because plaintiff did not exhaust available administrative remedies prior to commencing this action, the court finds that this action must be dismissed.
 See Wyatt v.
 Terhune, 315 F.3d 1108, 1120 (9th Cir.
 2003) (stating that a prisoner's concession to nonexhaustion is a valid ground for dismissal of an action).

 The Prison Litigation Reform Act of 1995, 42 U.S.C. § 1997e was amended to provide that "[n]o action shall be brought with respect to prison conditions under section 1983 of this title, or any other Federal law, by a prisoner confined in any jail, prison, or other correctional facility until such administrative remedies as are available are exhausted."
 42 U.S.C. § 1997e(a).
 This requirement is mandatory and unequivocal.
 Booth v.
 Churner, 532 U.S. 731, 741 (2001); McKinney v.
 Carey, 311 F.3d 1198, 1200 (9th Cir.
 2002) ("Congress could have written a statute making exhaustion a precondition to judgment, but it did not.
 The actual statue makes exhaustion a precondition to suit.").
 A prisoner seeking leave to proceed in forma pauperis in an action challenging the conditions of his confinement brings an action for purposes of 42 U.S.C. § 1997e when he submits his complaint to the court.
 Vaden v.
 Summerhill, 449 F.3d 1047, 1050 (9th Cir.
 2006).
 Therefore, a prisoner must exhaust available administrative remedies before filing any papers in federal court and is not entitled to a stay of judicial proceedings in order to exhaust.
 Id. at 1051; McKinney, 311 F.3d 1198.
 See also Rhodes v.
-Robinson, 621 F.3d 1002, at \6, 13 (9th Cir.
+Robinson, 621 F.3d 1002, at 6, 13 (9th Cir.
 2010) (clarifying that the rule of Vaden and McKinney does not apply to new claims raised in a supplemental complaint regarding conduct that occurred after the initial complaint was filed).

 California prisoners may appeal "any policy, decision, action, condition, or omission" that the inmate can demonstrate "as having an adverse effect upon his or her welfare."
 Cal.
 Code Regs. tit.
 15, § 3084.1(a).
 The grievance process, as defined by California regulations, has three levels of review to address an inmate's claims, subject to certain exceptions.
-See Cal.
-Code Regs. tit.
-15, § 3084.7.
+See Id., § 3084.7.
 Administrative remedies generally are exhausted once a plaintiff has received a "Director's Level Decision," or third level review, with respect to his issues or claims.
-Cal.
-Code Regs. tit.
-15, § 3084.1(b).
+Id., § 3084.1(b).

-Here, plaintiff checked the boxes on his form complaint indicating that the administrative exhaustion process is available to him, but that the process has not been completed.
+In his complaint, dated October 11, 2012, plaintiff alleges that his constitutional rights were violated in September 2012.
 Dckt.
-No. 1 (Complaint) § II.
-Indeed, it appears that plaintiff did not allow for sufficient time to complete the exhaustion process, described above, when he filed his July 20, 2011 complaint, as the complaint is based on actions that allegedly occurred as recently as June 8, 2011 and July 2, 2011.
-Id., § IV.
-Given plaintiff's concession that he did not exhaust available administrative remedies, coupled with the unlikelihood of proper exhaustion given the close proximity between the alleged actions and the filing of his complaint, it appears that plaintiff did not exhaust his administrative remedies prior to filing suit.
+No. 1 (Complaint).
+Plaintiff checked the boxes on his form complaint indicating that the administrative exhaustion process is available to him, that he has filed a grievance, but that the process has not been completed.
+Id. § II.
+The "exhaustion requirement does not allow a prisoner to file a complaint addressing non-exhausted claims, even if the prisoner exhausts his administrative remedies while his case is pending."
+Rhodes, 621 F.3d at 1004 (citing McKinney, 311 F.3d at 1199).
+Given plaintiff's concession that he did not properly exhaust available administrative remedies, coupled with the unlikelihood of proper exhaustion given the given the timing of the complaint relative to his allegations, the court finds that plaintiff did not exhaust his administrative remedies prior to filing suit.
 Consequently, this action should be dismissed.
 See Wyatt, 315 F.3d at 1120.